kserve/modelmesh-serving/docs/predictors/schema.md

 # Model Schema (alpha)

-The input and output schema of ML models can be provided via the `Predictor` CR along with the model files themselves.
+The input and output schema of ML models can be provided via the `InferenceService` CR predictor storage spec along with the model files themselves.
 This must be a JSON file in the standard format described below, which currently must reside in the same storage instance as the corresponding model.

 ---